lsvhome/TSLint.MSBuild/README.md

 ## Usage

-Add this package using the Visual Studio's NuGet Package Manager.
+Add this package and [TSLint](https://www.nuget.org/packages/tslint) using the Visual Studio's NuGet Package Manager.
 It should be automatically added to your project.

 TSLint's default configuration's are used by default.